pagkly/Zed/Investopedia3/United States V. The South-Eastern Underwriter Association.md

 Because insurers often do business in multiple states, the question of whether they should be regulated on a state or federal level had been a matter of debate in the early 20th century.

 This case came before the Supreme Court on appeal from a Northern District of Georgia court.
 The South-Eastern Underwriters Association had control of 90% of fire and other insurance markets in six southern states and was believed to have an unfair monopoly, brought on through price fixing.
-The case focused on whether or not insurance was a type of interstate commerce that should fall under the United States Commerce Clause and the [Sherman Antitrust Act](https://www.investopedia.com/terms/s/sherman-antiturst-act.asp).3
+The case focused on whether or not insurance was a type of interstate commerce that should fall under the United States Commerce Clause and the [[Sherman Antitrust Act]](https://www.investopedia.com/terms/s/sherman-antiturst-act.asp).3

 The Supreme Court held that insurance companies that conduct significant portions of their business across state lines were, in fact, engaging in interstate commerce.
 The ruling held that the insurance industry could be regulated by Federal law, rather than only state laws.